Series / Hit Man

 (a 1980 game which was picked up by Lifetime

 in 1990, but with a different host) and Duel in the Daytime

 At least Hit Man

 is a bit less complicated than Whew!

-In Round 2, the two challengers were joined by the returning champion.
-The challengers had to defend their Hit Men
+The two contestants were joined by the returning champion for the second round, in which the challengers had to defend their Hit Men

-from certain doom by answering questions individually against the champion (the first-place finisher could choose to let the champion answer first, or answer himself).
-The first-place finisher was stocked with a party of four Hit Men, the runner-up had three, and the champion had seven.
+(4 for the first-place finisher in round 1, 3 for the runner-up, and 7 for the champion) from certain doom by answering questions individually against the champion (the first-place finisher could choose to let the champion answer first, or answer themselves).
 The champion won by eliminating all of the challengers' Hit Men, while a challenger won by being the active player when the champion ran out of Hit Men.

 …Okay, on second thought, maybe Round 2 is

 a tad confusing on paper.
 The winner of the game proceeded to play the Triple Crown bonus round for $10,000.